JustinGirard/nodejobs/docs/class/basedata.md

 ```

 ### `clean(self) -> None`
 Removes any keys from the internal data that are not declared in the schema, maintaining data integrity.
+By default BaseData classes will leave extra fields alone.
 ```python
 # usage
 instance.clean()